olafbado/vm-orchestration/README.md

 ### AWS Auto-Scaling VM Orchestration with Terraform
 This project automates the orchestration of virtual machines (VMs) on AWS using a combination of Terraform, Packer, Bash scripting, AWS Application Load Balancer (ALB), and Auto Scaling Groups (ASG).
 The goal is to create a scalable and automated infrastructure that dynamically adjusts to demand by launching new VMs or terminating unused ones.
-This setup allows for an efficient and cost-effective way to handle varying workloads in production or development environments.

 ### Setup Instructions